 Mozart at Glyndebourne

-As Glyndebourne Open House approaches, we explore Glyndebourne’s special connection with Mozart
+We explore Glyndebourne’s special connection with Mozart

 Just two operas – Le nozze di Figaro and Così fan tutte – were staged that first season, joined the following year by Die Entführung aus dem Serail and Die Zauberflöte, and in 1936 by Don Giovanni.